Yoshiharu Tsuge: Post-Garo (1970–1987)

 Tsuge did not have another story published until 1972.
 His stories from this point on broke with his Garo style, and tended to be autobiographical or erotic fantasies.
 Tsuge and Fujiwara were married in 1975, the same year their son was born.

 Tsuge was one of a number of cartoonists who found themselves unable to cope with the changes in the industry in the 1970s.
 The relatively free atmosphere of the 1950s and 1960s transitioned to one in which editors played a larger role, and schedules went from monthly to weekly.

 Retirement and later life

 Suffering physically and psychologically, Tsuge ceased making comics after 1987.
 His last published work of comics was "Parting" (離別, Ribetsu) in June 1987, in which the main character attempts suicide after a relationship breaks up.

 Tsuge withdrew into a private life with his family, where they lived by the Tama River in Tokyo.
-Tsuge has lived with his son since his wife's 1999 death from cancer.
-While he has produced no new works, he has cooperated with the filming and reprinting of his works.
+Tsuge lived with his son since his wife's 1999 death from cancer.
+While he has produced no new works, he cooperated with the filming and reprinting of his works.

-Personal life
+Personal life and death

-His birth name is spelled 柘植義春, but he signs his works つげ義春, with identical pronunciation.
+His birth name is spelled 柘植義春, but he signed his works つげ義春, with identical pronunciation.

 Tsuge's brother Tadao Tsuge (つげ忠男, Tsuge Tadao) is also a cartoonist (author of Trash Market and of Slum Wolf, the latter published by the New York Review of Books in 2018).

+Tsuge died of aspiration pneumonia in Tokyo, on 3 March 2026, at the age of 88.